adamhind/makersbnb/README.md

 As a booker I only want to see available spaces.

 Bookers are able to view spaces until a booking is confirmed by the owner.

+To setup the database:

+* Connect to psql
+* Create the database using the psql command `CREATE DATABASE ducks_bnb;`
+* Connect to the database using the psql command `\c ducks_bnb`;
+* create a table using the create spaces table db file.

+To setup the test database:

+* Connect to psql
+* Create the database using the psql command `CREATE DATABASE ducks_bnb_test;`
+* Connect to the database using the psql command `\c ducks_bnb_test`;
+* create a table using the create spaces table db file.